 The Company ships units of Qsymia through a distribution network that includes certified retail pharmacies.
-Qsymia has a 36-month shelf life and the Company grants rights to its customers to return unsold product six months prior to and up to 12 months after product expiration and issue credits that may be applied against existing or future invoices.
-Given the Company's limited history of selling Qsymia and the duration of the return period, the Company has not had sufficient information to reliably estimate expected returns of Qsymia at the time of shipment, and therefore revenue is recognized when units are dispensed to patients through prescriptions, at which point, the product is not subject to return.
-The Company obtains prescription shipment data from the pharmacies to determine the amount of revenue to recognize.
+The Company began shipping Qsymia in September 2012 and grants rights to its customers to return unsold product from six months prior to and up to 12 months subsequent to product expiration.
+This has resulted in a potential return period of from 24 to 36 months depending on the ship date of the product.
+As the Company had no previous experience in selling Qsymia and given its lengthy return period, the Company was not initially able to reliably estimate expected returns of Qsymia at the time of shipment, and therefore recognized revenue when units were dispensed to patients through prescriptions, at which point, the product is not subject to return, or when the expiration period had ended.